 (ii)where no such certificate was delivered under that section, give the following particulars, that is to say, the registration mark or other identifying particulars of the vehicle concerned, the number or other identifying particulars of the insurance policy issued in respect of the vehicle, the name of the insurer and the period of the insurance cover.

 It goes without saying but if you are involved in a collision make sure you get the third party details and, at a minimum, the vehicle registration and regardless of what the police say to you.
-It will cause you a lot less problems progressing your claim and save a potential headache.
-You’d be surprised at the number of customer we have who “forget”.
+It will cause you fewer problems progressing your claim and save a potential headache.
+You’d be surprised at the number of customers we have who “forget”.

-So if Police refusing to give third party details after an accident is becoming a problem, put your foot down and remind them of your rights.
+So, if Police refusing to give third party details after an accident is becoming a problem, put your foot down and remind them of your rights.
 If they still refuse you should complain.